jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 Because Bluemix is based on [Cloud Foundry](http://cloudfoundry.com/), you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command line tools.
 Similarly, in the Web IDE, you can click **Deploy** to manually deploy your code to Bluemix.

-**Note**:The **Deploy** button in the Web IDE deploys the current state of the code in your Web IDE, whereas auto-deploy deploys the code that is checked in to the repository.
+**Note**: The **Deploy** button in the Web IDE deploys the current state of the code in your Web IDE, whereas auto-deploy deploys the code that is checked in to the repository.

 Both the command-line tools and the Web IDE are effective for rapid,